-One of the most impedimental patterns of thought that humans subject themselves to is the “Enforced EITHER / OR” pattern.
+One of the ways in which we hold our thoughts back from greater clarity in life is the “Enforced EITHER / OR” pattern.
 Otherwise articulated by Jim Collins as “The Tyranny of the OR” or also called “dichotomous thinking”.

 This applies around the board from business to psychology to personal relationships to philosophy to science and all the way back again.